werkerholic/java-driver/upgrade_guide/README.md

 API and breaks its binary compatibility.
 However, only protected methods have been removed;
 users should only be concerned by this change if they extend the `QueryLogger` class.

+[JAVA-1257](https://datastax-oss.atlassian.net/browse/JAVA-1257) also modifies the behavior of `Statement.toString()`.
+This method now returns more information about the statement than just its query string.
+Users should not assume anymore that `Statement.toString()` will return a valid CQL statement.
+To retrieve the statement's query string, use `RegularStatement.getQueryString()` instead.

 ### 3.1.0

 This version introduces an important change in the default retry behavior: statements that are not idempotent are not